confluentinc/ksql/design-proposals/klip-43-timestamp-data-type-support.md

 * DATE and TIME types - because TIMESTAMPs represent a point in time, DATE and TIME types would be useful if a user wants to represent a less specific time.
 These would be added after TIMESTAMP is implemented though.
+* TIMESTAMP types that store timezone information (TIMESTAMP_TZ) - Several other databases support this.
+This is something that's useful to add in the future.

 ## Public APIS